 How to measure architecture maturity

-New product teams onboard to the design system without long setup cycles.
+New product teams can adopt the design system without long onboarding cycles.

 Visual incidents after releases decline across the platform.

-Time to integrate a new component becomes shorter and predictable.
+Time to integrate a new component becomes shorter and more predictable.

 Teams can ship independently without broad UI-layer conflicts.